 There are different versions about her death, but the most commented is that she was killed by the Cartel de los Zetas, which at that time disputed territories to Guzmán Loera and that is why her body was marked (with the letter Z).

-The truth, those who know the subject agree, is that Zulema's love for the capo was never in doubt, despite the fact that their romance lasted while Guzmán Loera was in the same jail and that in the end he used her as a kind of "gift" to other inmates of Puente Grande, the prison from which he fled for the first time on January 19, 2001.
+Those who know the subject agree, is that Zulema's love for the capo was never in doubt, despite the fact that their romance lasted while Guzmán Loera was in the same jail and that in the end, he used her as a kind of "gift" to other inmates of Puente Grande, the prison from which he fled for the first time on January 19, 2001.

 Lucero Sánchez, the 'Chapodiputada'